9 sustainable food projects for your university

 You might already be confused by the different labels for sustainable food.
 It is important not to fall for labels that aren’t externally audited.
 Here are some of the most trusted labels in circulation and what they stand for:

-How do you implement it?
-9 sustainable food projects for your university
+Sustainable food projects for your university

 (1) Map your university food system and practices